This is a difficult question to answer… Should I quit my job before starting a business?

 Before moving to the UAE you need to take the following steps:

 - Corporates in normal cases will not select a novice from another country who has no experience in the business process.
-So you should be very well versed with basics like at least know about Accounts payable, Accounts receivable, inventory, and such other areas to find a decent job in a new country.
+So you should be very well versed with the basics; for example – Accounts Payables, Accounts Receivables, Inventory, and such other areas to find a decent job in a new country.

 - To find a job in UAE, don’t just post your resume on job portals or request all references to send your resume to the HR.
 The most basic thing is to work on your Resume.